net-lisias-ksph/SM_ParaMotor/README.md

 SM Para Motor

-Amod that adds a Para Motor for your Kerbals ...
-Requires Kerbal Invetory System (KIS)
+A mod that adds a Para Motor for your Kerbals ...
+Requires Kerbal Inventory System (KIS)

 Build Status License: GPL v3 License